Breastfeeding works on a simple supply and demand principle.

 Green papaya has many health benefits and is a superfood that can increase the quality and quantity of your milk.

-It is high in Vitamin A, Vitamin C, Vitamin E, Vitamin K, and Folate.
+It is high in Vitamin A, C, E, K, and folate.

 It is one of the richest sources of Vitamin C which will boost your immunity and aid your recovery postpartum.